Consumer Warning: The Pink Panther Buys a New Laptop

 TIP

-Last month, while compiling evidence, I reread an email received months earlier from an advocate and realized I had misread several words … altering the entire meaning of the instructions I thought I was to follow.
+While compiling evidence last month, I reread an email received earlier this year from an advocate and realized I had misread several words … altering the entire meaning of the instructions I thought I was to follow.

 Several missing words with a major difference in comprehension… an unpleasant light-bulb moment.
 Takeaway: A rapid skim while reading online should be avoided for maximum comprehension.
 Print and read important instruction-related emails offline.
 Avoid reading while upset or tired.